isabellargoodman/dust-bowl/README.md

 # Step-1: run main analyses

-dust bowl main figures and analysis.Rmd : main analysis for the paper PlantTracker.Rmd<- Analysis used to calculate basal are using plant tracker package
+dust bowl main figures and analysis.Rmd : main analysis for the paper

+PlantTracker.Rmd : Analysis used to calculate basal are using plant tracker package

 # Step two: supporting analyses and figures